parkerroan/transcription-benchmark/README.md

 Pipeline, model landscape, fixture set, scoring mechanism, results, and category winners, with downloadable CSVs.

+*Claude Code was used to help generate this cod

 ## What's compared

 **Dedicated ASR** (built specifically for transcription):